-3. Self-inspections enable predictive quality.
+3. Self-inspections enable predictive quality

-4. You can empower suppliers and factories.
+4. You can empower suppliers and factories

 Armed with the same validated information about recurring mistakes, you and your factories can build a better relationship in which they gain more independence over quality management as their performance improves.
 This lets you reward your best-performing suppliers with greater self-management without sacrificing oversight.

-5. Standardize everything.
+5. Standardize everything

 The days of each factory or inspector working to their own specifications are over.
 Institute standardized inspection processes to help your suppliers maximize productivity, putting everyone on the same page across your global supply chain.

 By standardizing the self-inspection process, you also collect more frequent and higher-resolution data than with third-party inspections — and you can objectively compare it.
-This is another contributor to higher returns for both vendors and brands & retailers.
+This is another contributor to higher returns for both vendors and brands and retailers.

-6. Better data = better performance management.
+6. Better data = better performance management

 When you use a digital platform to perform self-inspections, you can view the real-time performance data of all of your factories.
 This gives you better data management and self-inspection analysis, both of which provide a radical degree of visibility into problem areas.

-7. You can stop policing and start collaborating.
+7. You can stop policing and start collaborating

 By empowering your business partners with accountability, you create a culture of collaboration instead of policing.
 Automated corrective and preventive actions (CAPA) drive improvements with each production run, fixing problems at the source and saving resources.

-8. Production continues even through major disruptions.
+8. Production continues even through major disruptions

 Resilience is everything in today’s world, where substantial disruptions are likely to occur at least every 3.7 years.
 When you reduce dependence on third-party inspectors, you reduce your supply chain’s vulnerability to such disruptions.

-9. They’re easier than ever to implement.
+9. Easier than ever to implement

-In the past, implementing a self-inspection program would’ve been a challenge for many brands, retailers, and vendors.
+In the past, implementing a self-inspection program would’ve been a challenge for many brands, retailers, and manufacturers.
 The availability of new technology in the market makes it easier to roll out and monitor self-inspections to ensure their integrity.